Finschia/finschia-sdk/CONTRIBUTING.md

 ## Commit message and Pull Request message

-- Please follow [Conventional Commit](https://www.conventionalcommits.org) to release note automation.
+- Follow [Conventional Commit](https://www.conventionalcommits.org) to release note automation.
-- Don't mention or link BTS of internal service that can't accessable from public.
+- Don't mention or link that can't accessable from public.
-- Please use english only.
+- Use English only.
+Because this project will be published to the world-wide open-source world.
+But no worries.
+We are fully aware of that most of us are not the English-native.

 ## Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+2. Update the [README.md](README.md) with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
-3. Please fill out every Pull request template's sections.
-It makes reviewers to review your PR easier.
+3. Fill out all sections of the pull request template.
+That makes it easier to review your PR for the reviewers.
-4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+4. You may merge the pull request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.